TempeHS/2026CT_Arduino_Bootcamp_Toby.J/13.structuringFunctions/notes.md

 # VIVIAN Exertion detector

-I have also chosen to create a device for Vivian, which will monitor her vitals.
+I have chosen to create a device for Vivian, which will monitor her vitals.

 | Sensor | Use | Pin |